 9. Reporting Responsibilities

-9.1.1. the significant issues that it considered in relation to the financial statements and how these were addressed;
+9.1.1 the significant issues that it considered in relation to the financial statements (required under paragraph 8.1.1) and how these were addressed;

-9.1.2. its assessment of the effectiveness of the external audit process and its recommendation on the appointment or reappointment of the external auditor; and
+9.1.2 its assessment of the effectiveness of the external audit process (required under paragraph 8.6.10), the approach taken to the appointment or reappointment of the external auditor, length of tenure of the audit firm, when a tender was last conducted and advance notice of any retendering plans; and

-9.2.
-The Committee shall make whatever recommendations to the Board it deems appropriate on any areas within its remit where action or improvement is needed.
+9.2 The Committee shall make whatever recommendations to the Board it deems appropriate on any area within its remit where action or improvement is needed.

 10. Other Matters

 10.1 have access to sufficient resources in order to carry out its duties, including access to the Deputy Company Secretary for assistance as required;

 10.2 be provided with appropriate and timely training, both in the form of an induction programme for new members and on an ongoing basis for all members;

 10.3 give due consideration to laws and regulations, the provisions of the Code and published guidance, the requirements of the FCA’s Listing Rules, Prospectus Rules and Disclosure Guidance and Transparency Rules sourcebook and any other applicable rules, as appropriate;